China hunts for 'manipulators' as stocks tumble

 After market close, CFFEX said it was introducing transaction fees on futures contracts on three indexes and strengthening the market to combat short-selling activities.

-Guotai Junan Securities (601211.SS), one of China's top brokerages, said it would suspend lending securities to clients for short-selling and step up monitoring of abnormal trading behaviour by short-sellers.
+Guotai Junan Securities (601211.SS), one of China's top brokerages, said it would suspend lending securities to clients for short-selling and step up monitoring of abnormal trading behavior by short-sellers.

 Much of the selling of Chinese stocks has been driven by "margin calls", when a brokerage that has extended credit to an investor to buy stocks demands more cash or collateral because prices have fallen.